Safeguarding HR and payroll data in the digital age

 The human factor

 As the importance of data continues to grow as the major contributor to business prosperity, Employees place a level of trust with their employers to ensure the ethical use of their personal information.
 In return, businesses have an operational and moral responsibility to make sure they have the appropriate solutions and process in place to keep data protected and used according to company policy.
 These operational responsibilities run in parallel to regulations that businesses must follow.

 Many businesses support employees in this area by investing in data management and security training courses but, no matter how many exercises they do, human error is often inevitable.
 In the wrong hands, misappropriated data could have serious consequences.
 The human is the most fallible element within any operational process, inevitably leading to mistakes as many businesses have found out the hard way.
-So, with this in mind, how can HR and payroll professionals provide proactive data security and management
+So, with this in mind, how can HR and payroll professionals provide proactive data security and management in today's landscape?

 Changing the game for data security

 HR and payroll are underpinned by defined processes that have been refined over many years.
 This can make it difficult to drive change.
 However, with the growing amount of data being generated in today's Omni-channel digital world, putting the right processes, policies and solutions in place to securely store and process employee data is essential.

 This is where technologies that are just as decentralised as the data they are trying to protect are changing the game.
 For example, distributed ledger technology (DLT) allows businesses to share data internally and externally without losing control, providing appropriate access to individuals or groups based on their credentials.
 This architecture creates a network of trust for secure data collaboration - both between employees within an enterprise (intra-enterprise) and between enterprises and their partners (inter-enterprise).

 Ultimately, ensuring data security, trust and compliance will always be critical responsibilities for HR and payroll professionals.
 With the amount of data being generated today, the need to meet modern data protection demands is a challenge which, if met, will mitigate the threat of data breaches as well as increasing service efficiencies.
 The potential is there for businesses to truly transform the way they work with personnel data, and HR and payroll can be right at the heart of it.